ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 signals that no processing occurred.

 The anti-replay mechanisms described in {{Section 8 of TLS}} are generally applicable to oblivious HTTP requests.
-Servers can use the encapsulated keying material as a unique key for identifying potential replays.
-This depends on clients generating a new HPKE context for every request.
+The encapsulated keying material (or `enc`) can be used in place of a nonce to uniquely identify a request.
+This value is a high-entropy value that is freshly generated for every request, so it is virtually impossible for two valid requests to have the same value.

 The mechanism used in TLS for managing differences in client and server clocks cannot be used as it depends on being able to observe previous interactions.
 Oblivious HTTP explicitly prevents such linkability.
-Applications can still include an explicit indication of time to limit the span of time over which a server might need to track accepted requests.
-Clock information could be used for client identification, so reduction in precision or obfuscation might be necessary.

 The considerations in {{!RFC8470}} as they relate to managing the risk of replay also apply, though there is no option to delay the processing of a